funttastic/universal_kotlin/readme.md

 - [Konan](https://github.com/JetBrains/kotlin-native) (for Kotlin Native modules, but this dependency will be automatically installed when building these modules.)

-If you don't have `Java` or `KScript` installed yet, consider to use [SDKMAN](https://sdkman.io/install) to install this packages on a straightforward way.
+If you don't have `Java` or `KScript` installed yet, consider to use [SDKMAN](https://sdkman.io/install) to install these packages on a straightforward way.

 If you don't have the `Android SDK`, go to this [link](https://developer.android.com/studio#downloads) and download the command line tools or `Android Studio`.